Expert’s Guide to Juniper Bonsai Care

 For best results with pinching or cutting long shoots on your juniper bonsai tree, consider doing so in combination with thinning out dense foliage pads.
 This allows light and air to penetrate deeper into the plant, promoting healthier growth overall.

-Thinning Out Dense Foliage Pads
+How to Thin Out Dense Foliage Pads in Juniper Bonsais

 1. Assess your tree’s health and identify the areas with overly crowded foliage pads that are unhealthy.